jueves, 1 de junio de 2017

 Brookhiser: “La gran historia del siglo, dictada por su gran héroe.”

-Neuhaus: “Marcó el punto de inflexión definitivo absoluta más allá del cual nadie podía negar el mal del Imperio del Mal”.
+Neuhaus: “Marcó el punto de inflexión definitivo absoluto, más allá del cual nadie podía negar el mal del Imperio del Mal”.

-Herman: “Obra maestra muy superior a la granja de animales y 1984.
-Sin ella la educación en el siglo 20 sería incompleta.”
+Herman: “Obra maestra muy superior a La granja de animales y 1984.
+Sin ella, la educación en el siglo XX estaría incompleta.”

-4. The Road to Serfdom, F. A. von Hayek
+4. The Road to Serfdom, Friedrich A. von Hayek

 5. Collected Essays, George Orwell